guymguym/s3d/README.md

 s3d ls [bucket/prefix]
 ```

+## Local store

+`s3d` uses the filesystem as a local storage, which is used for queueing, caching, and synching data from and to the remote storage.

+The following environment variables can be used to configure the local store:
+- `S3D_LOCAL_STORE` - path to the local store.
+Defaults to `.`.

-## Upload queue
+## Upload-queue

-When enabled, `s3d` writes new objects to a local filesystem and push them to the main storage in the background.
+When enabled, `s3d` first writes new objects to files in the local store, and will push them to the main storage in the background.
 This is to mitigate connection issues and improve performance.

 The following environment variables can be used to configure the upload-queue:
 - `S3D_UPLOAD_QUEUE` - true/false, default false.
-- `S3D_UPLOAD_QUEUE_DIR` - directory to store the queue, default $HOME/.s3d/upload-queue.
 - `S3D_UPLOAD_QUEUE_MAX_SIZE` - maximum size of the queue in bytes, default 1GB.
 - `S3D_UPLOAD_QUEUE_MAX_FILES` - maximum number of files in the queue, default 100.
 - `S3D_UPLOAD_QUEUE_MAX_AGE` - maximum age of uploads in the queue in seconds, default 3600.
+- `S3D_UPLOAD_QUEUE_PUSH_SELECTOR` - selector syntax, default all.

-When the limits are exceeded, new upload requests will skip the queue and sent directly to the main storage.
+When the limits are exceeded, new upload requests will not be able to add to the queue, instead it will be sent directly to the main storage, or wait for previous uploads to push.

 See filters for fine grain control of which data to upload.

-## Read cache
+## Read-cache

-When enabled, `s3d` will cache objects in a local filesystem in order to reduce egress costs and latency on repeated reads from the main storage.
+When enabled, `s3d` will store objects in the local store on read, in order to reduce egress costs and latency on repeated reads from the main storage.

 The following environment variables can be used to configure the read-cache:
 - `S3D_READ_CACHE` - true/false, default false.
-- `S3D_READ_CACHE_DIR` - directory to store the cache, default $HOME/.s3d/read-cache.
 - `S3D_READ_CACHE_MAX_SIZE` - maximum size of the cache in bytes, default 1GB.
 - `S3D_READ_CACHE_MAX_FILES` - maximum number of files in the cache, default 100.
 - `S3D_READ_CACHE_MAX_AGE` - maximum age of files in the cache in seconds, default 3600.